What is The Best Sensitive Skin Routine?

 Barrier Repair Treatments

-Products designed to repair the skin barrier can be beneficial during flare-ups.
+Products designed to repair the skin barrier can be especially beneficial during flare-ups.
+If dryness is a recurring issue, our article on dry face skin causes and remedies covers barrier repair in depth.

 What to Avoid with Sensitive Skin